samyak187/bcd-demo/README.md

 # bcd-demo
 These is first repo
-since, these are bcd repo
+since, these are first repo